lejmr/docs-transit-network-in-a-cloud/README.md

 # Amazon AWS - Transit gateway

-Amazon AWS delivers [Transit gateway](https://aws.amazon.com/transit-gateway/) as they in-house building block.
-In the past there has been a plethora implementations and even AWS white papers.
-All these reference implementations were based on 3rd party technologies implementing the control plane while data plane was AWS VPN, i.e., pair of IPsec tunnels.
-I am not covering more of this legacy architecture, as the goal of this document is to review AWS branded technology, and propose an architecture based on AWS components.
+Amazon AWS delivers [Transit gateway](https://aws.amazon.com/transit-gateway/) as an in-house building block.
+In the past there has been a plethora implementations and even AWS white papers on these 3rd party components.
+All these reference implementations were implementing the control plane while data plane was AWS VPN, i.e., pair of IPsec tunnels.
+I am not covering more of these legacy architecture, as the goal of this document is to review AWS branded technology, and propose an architecture based on AWS components.
+Additionall, I wont try to implement any final solution.
+I only plan to show foundation moving parts and show how they work.
+I believe the glue code can implement anybodu using cloud specific languages, e.g., AWS Lambda.

-AWS TGW allow connection of a number of VPCs within the same regio
+AWS TGW allows connecting a number of VPCs within the same regio, so that the communication is controlled by routing tables, security groups, and network access control lists.
+VPCs are interconnected using TGW attachements which can be standard TGW attachement, VPN attachement, or peering attachement.

 ![High level diagram](files/tgw-inter-region-peering-example.png)